-Fox’s Biscuits employs over 3,000 people.
+Fox’s Biscuits employs 2,000 people.
 An extensive own-label producer, it is best known for the Rocky and Party Rings biscuits.

 Spedding established himself as a food seller from 1863.
-Eventually he began to concentrate on the confectionery trade, with a focus on brandy snap biscuits.
+He began to concentrate on the confectionery trade, with an initial focus on brandy snap biscuits.

-Spedding took over the bone setting business of his father in law in 1877.
+In addition to his confectionery business, Spedding took over the bone-setting business of his father-in-law from 1877.